-In Finland the countercyclical buffer rate remains at 0%.
-The maximum loan-to-value ratio for residential mortgage loans was returned to the normal level at 90% on 20 December 2023.
+The countercyclical buffer rate remains at 0%.
+The maximum loan-to-value ratio for residential mortgage loans remained at the normal level at 90%.

-Finalisation of Basel III framework ("Basel IV") Basel III is a global regulatory framework for bank capital adequacy, stress testing and liquidity risk .
-In December 2017 the finalised Basel III framework, often called the Basel IV package, was published.
+EU implementation of finalised Basel III framework ("Basel IV")

+Basel III is a global regulatory framework for bank capital adequacy, stress testing and liquidity risk.
+In December 2017 the finalised Basel III framework, often called the Basel IV, was published.
 Basel IV entered into force from 2023 and includes revisions to credit risk, market risk, operational risk, credit valuation adjustment (CVA) risk and the leverage ratio and also introduces a new output floor.